 These photos show the same place.
-Coral loaf on the reef of Ras Mohammed in the Red Sea.
-They show the same place after fifteen years.
-Such a short time was enough to completely destroy the reefs that had been developing for fifteen thousand years.
-These pictures are a typical example of how aquatic ecosystems are currently changing.
+The coral reef on the Ras Mohammed Reef in the Red Sea.
+The photos were taken fifteen years apart.
+In such a short time, the cliffs which had been developing for fifteen thousand years had been totally destroyed.
+It is a typical example of how drastically and dramatically the natural ecosystems are changing.

 Already in 1992, the United Nations adopted a declaration on sustainable development at a conference in Rio de Janeiro and the European Union made sustainable development as its horizontal priority.
 Despite a number of measures, the negative impact of our civilization on natural ecosystems has deepened and our Earth has changed dramatically in the quarter of the century since the conference in Rio.
 A huge number of natural ecosystems have become extinct, other species have become extinct and many other are at the highest risk.
 At the end of 2020, the WWF (World Wide Fund for Nature) published a report that two-thirds of wild animals have become extinct since 1970.

 We still have a negative impact on climate, the air and water pollution is rising rapidly, and among other things, 12 million tons of plastics end in world’s oceans every year.
 Sea currents are creating new floating continents from the human waste, that are as big as Germany, France and Spain combined.
 We continue to waste too much raw material resources and food, and only in Slovakia 178 kilograms of food per capita end up in waste every year.

 While working on the film ”Vek smetí“ (Age of Waste).
 The footage is from the polluted waterworks of Ružín and from Lomnička, where the beavers built dikes from the waste.